 Summary of ReqIF features:

-Note: The features above depends on the tool, in which ReqIF files are open or imported.
-ReqView supports all these features.
+Note: The features above depend on the tool in which the ReqIF files are opened.
+ReqView supports all of these features.

 To export a ReqIF file, click File, mouseover Export, and click ReqIF Package.
 In the Export ReqIF dialog, choose documents to export and other options.
 After confirmation of the dialog, select a destination for storing the exported ReqIF file (.reqifz).